NVIDIA/TensorRT/tools/Polygraphy/CONTRIBUTING.md

 0. *Optional, but recommended:* Read the [Design Principles](#design-principles) section in this document.

+0. Set up pre-commit hooks (first time only):
+    ```
+    pip install pre-commit
+    pre-commit install
+    ```
+    This installs a [black](https://github.com/psf/black) formatter hook that runs automatically on `git commit`.
+    You can also run it manually across all files with `pre-commit run --all-files`.

 1. Create a separate branch for your feature or bug fix.
     You may want to create the branch on your own fork of Polygraphy.